 What geofencing apps are available for training?

-What’s the future of geofencing?
+What’s the future of geofencing for training?

-While compliance, operating procedures, and checklists may not be life-and-death, putting these tools into your employees’ hands exactly when they need them can be the difference between a company with an innovative workforce and one that is left thumbing through a manual back at the office.
+While compliance, operating procedures, and checklists may not be life-and-death, putting these tools into your employees’ hands exactly when they need them can be the difference between a company with an innovative and safe workforce and one that is left thumbing through a manual back at the office.
 Training delivered in theory will never be as valuable as training that can be immediately put into practice.

 Geofencing can also make the best use of the average 24 minutes a week employees typically have for training by delivering just-in-time information when they need it most.